 Monetary compensation is not the only part of your relationship that is valuable: Unpaid labor in the home is just as important for your life together as paid labor outside the home.
-Care work, which is consumed during daily life but cannot be divided like a bank account at the beginning or end of a marriage, is just as valuable as paid work.
+Care work, which is consumed during daily life but cannot be divided like a bank account, is just as valuable as paid work.